atomical/rakeshed/README.md

 Rakeshed
 =========

-This project rocks and uses MIT-LICENSE.

-Ever been in a meeting that required giving a demo of this weeks work?
-You switch from your browser to the development environment to run tasks that show what the feature looks like in different states.
-Switching back and forth gives the impression that the development isn't finished.
+You are in a meeting giving a demo of your weekly project.
+You switch from browser to terminal to tweak this, tweak that, seed the database, and empty the database -- giving the impression that this "thing" isn't really done.

 Rakeshed fixes that.
-Write your rake tasks ahead of time and execute them in the browser.
+Write tasks ahead of time and execute them from the address bar in the browser.
+No more blowing up your presentation with messy context switches.

 Install
 ----------